Lockheed Martin X-56: Operational history

 The X-56A first flew on 26 July 2013, flying from Edwards Air Force Base; twenty flights were to be flown on behalf of the Air Force Research Laboratory before the aircraft would be handed over to NASA for further testing.

 The first X-56A unmanned aircraft was severely damaged in a crash shortly after takeoff from the dry lakebed at Edwards AFB, California, on 19 November 2015, on its first flexible-wing flight to test active flutter suppression.
 The aircraft had previously made 16 flights with stiff wings to prove its operating envelope.

 The second X-56A unmanned aircraft flew for the first time on 9 April 2015 while under operation by NASA.
 The aircraft flew eight flights with the stiff wings to clear its operating envelope.
 The vehicle then completed its first flight with the highly flexible wings on 31 August 2017.

 One instability mode, body freedom flutter, was shown to be actively suppressed by the digital flight control at 110 kn, within its normal flight envelope.

 Slender, flexible and lighter low-drag wings would be enabled by flutter suppression.

-NASA’s X-56B unmanned air vehicle was destroyed in a crash on 9 July 2021 after suffering an “anomaly in flight”.
+X-56B was destroyed in a crash on 9 July 2021 after suffering an "anomaly in flight".